Appointment of the Chief Executive Officer

 About us

-We work across organisational boundaries and sectors and collaborates with a vast range of public, private and third sector organisations in the health and social care arena.
+We work across organisational boundaries and sectors and collaborate with a vast range of public, private and third sector organisations in the health and social care arena.

 We are able to connect services across the health and social care sector, including GPs, hospitals, specialist providers, voluntary and community groups and university research teams.

-Nottingham CityCare is an award-winning community health services provider, dedicated to improving long-term health and wellbeing.
+Nottingham CityCare is a community health services provider, dedicated to improving long-term health and wellbeing.
 We are a social enterprise delivering a range of healthcare services tailored to the needs of local people and free at the point of delivery.

 Social enterprise

-We are a provider of NHS services, but we’re not the NHS.
-We have the freedom to be flexible, innovative and responsive and we work with local private, public and voluntary organisations to deliver the services local people need.
+We provide NHS services, but we’re not the NHS.
+We have the freedom to be flexible, innovative and responsive and we work with local private, public and voluntary organisations to deliver the services people need.

-We reinvest our profits back into the business or the local community.
-The main services we provide include caring for people in their own homes or community settings with the objective of keeping people out of hospitals unless medically necessary; health visiting and education for young families; community nursing and rehabilitation in their own homes for older people; walk-in health centres for urgent care; palliative and end of life care and specialist diabetes, dietetics and nutritional advice and support.
+We invest our profits back into the business or the local community.
+The main services we provide include caring for people in their own homes or community settings with the objective of keeping people out of hospitals unless medically necessary; health visiting and education for young families; community nursing and rehabilitation in their own homes for older people; walk-in urgent treatment centre; palliative and end-of-life care, specialist diabetes, dietetics and nutritional advice and support.

 Mission & values